eldipa/book-of-gehn/posts/misc/compress-old-audio-files/2022-08-27-Compress-Old-Audio-Files.md

 compress (loosely) the same audio with the same quality but at a much smaller bit rate, and therefore, resulting in much smaller files.

-Quick and dirty script follows!
+Quick and dirty script follows!<!--more-->

 ## Encoders & containers